syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 {% endhighlight %}
 {% endtabs %}

-Following code example illustrates how to get dependent cells.
+Following code example illustrates how to get dependent cells from a worksheet and entire workbook.

 {% tabs %}
 {% highlight c# %}